-Coverage includes well-baby and well-child screenings, at the ages of 18 and 24 months, for diagnosing the presence of Autism Spectrum Disorder as well as treatment of Autism Spectrum Disorder through Speech, Occupational, and Physical Therapy and applied behavioral analysis.
-Providers of these services must be certified, registered or licensed to provide these services.
-In addition, providers must be recognized and accepted by an appropriate agency of the United States or certified as a Provider under the TRICARE military health system, or acting as under the supervision of such a provider.
+Coverage includes well-baby and well-child screenings, at the ages of 18 and 24 months, for diagnosing the presence of Autism Spectrum Disorder as well as treatment of Autism Spectrum Disorder through speech, occupational, and physical therapy and applied behavioral analysis.
+Providers of these services must be certified, registered, or licensed to provide these services.
+In addition, providers must be recognized and accepted by an appropriate agency of the United States or certified as a or acting as under the supervision of such a provider.

 Coverage is limited to all generally recognized services in the treatment plan as prescribed by the Member's Primary Care Physician.
+Generally recognized services may include:

+- (1) Evaluation and assessment services;

+- (2) Applied behavior analysis;

+- (3) Behavior training and behavior management;

+- (4) Speech therapy;

+- (5) Occupational therapy;

+- (6) Physical therapy;

-Generally recognized services may include (1) evaluation and assessment services; (2) applied behavior analysis; (3) behavior training and behavior management; (4) speech therapy; (5) occupational therapy; (6) physical therapy; (7) Psychological and Psychiatric Care; or (8) medications or nutritional supplements used to address symptoms of autism spectrum disorder.
-Some services may need to be Preauthorized by the Plan.
+- (7) Psychological and psychiatric Care; or

+- (8) Medications or nutritional supplements used to address symptoms of autism spectrum disorder.

+Some services may need to be preauthorized by the Plan.